 Michael Smith says, “The number one qualifying question is WHY did they send the card in?”
 He presents those options this way:

-“Mrs. Johnson, most people that send the card in do it because they don’t have any coverage at all, have some coverage but feel it’s not enough and want to add to it, or have plenty of coverage but want to see if there is a better rate or just give a gift to grandkids.”
+“Mrs. Johnson, most people that send the card in do it because they don’t have any coverage at all.
+Have some coverage but feel it’s not enough and wants to add to it or have plenty of coverage but want to see if there is a better rate or just give a gift to grandkids.”